nlutz-dev/definatom-game/readme.txt

 Future Plans?
 Professionalize the codebase a bit: add code comments and testing.
+Improved failsafes for words without definitions in api, eg, if "having" doesn't return a definition, search for "have" instead.
 Improve mobile UI.
 Add simple transitions as elements appear/leave.
 Add a Congratulations animation when you win.